-Before we dive into exceptional, let’s discuss how many companies handle their data right now.
-Typically, companies compile data continuously, tracking it down from various spreadsheets, and analyzing at the end of each quarter—often only to discover that due to unforeseen circumstances, sales forecasting is off, and the team is not on track to reach key goals.
+Typically, companies compile data continuously, tracking it down from various spreadsheets, and analyzing at the end of each quarter—often only to discover that due to unforeseen circumstances, sales forecasting is off, and your team is not on track to reach key goals.

-- After the data is organized, 80% of the spreadsheets will have errors anyway (*Incorrect data means reps may be paid inaccurately, causing its own set of problems)
+- Inaccurate data: After the data is organized, you can't guarantee it's accurate, especially when research shows that 80% of spreadsheets contain errors.
+Plus, incorrect data means your reps may be paid inaccurately, causing its own set of problems.

-So what can companies do to ensure data and sales forecasting accuracy?
-Better yet, how can companies use data to ensure accuracy and proactively identify problems before they become catastrophic?
-Can your data really do that?
+So what can you do to ensure data and sales forecasting accuracy?
+Better yet, is there a way to achieve forecasting accuracy and ensure data integrity that allows you to proactively identify performance problems before they become catastrophic?

-A recent CFO Alliance study concurs that ultimately, SPM solutions effectively solve the three common data-derived problems by helping companies:
+A recent CFO Alliance study concurs that ultimately, SPM solutions effectively solve the four common data-derived problems by helping companies:

-- Reduce data entry and retrieval time up to 70%
+- Reduce data entry and retrieval time up to 70 percent

-- Ensure 99% data and compensation payment accuracy
+- Ensure 99 percent data and compensation payment accuracy

 - Identify potential problems earlier and implement corrective action